 You can also see the number of unlikes you have on a given day.
-If you see a big spike in unlikes on a particular day, you should see if you posted something on your page’s wall that day and avoid similar updates.
+If you see a big spike in unlikes on a particular day, you should see if you posted something that day and avoid similar updates.

-The Reach section shows you demographics about the people you have reached through your page’s content, posts, and stories by others.
-Scroll down to the bottom of this section to see two important pieces of information.
+The Reach section shows you demographics of the people you have reached through your page’s content, posts and stories by others.
+Scroll down to the bottom of this section to see two important pieces of information:

 - Total Tab Views - The number of times each tab is viewed on your Facebook page, including the main timeline itself.

-- External Referrers – The number of referral visits from sites other than Facebook, including any site you have included a link to your Facebook page.
+- External Referrers - The number of referral visits from sites other than Facebook, including any site on which you have included a link to your Facebook Page.

 Talking About This

-The Talking About This section shows you demographics about the people who have created stories around your Facebook page.
-Beneath the demographics data are graphs that show how people are engaging with your page including page likes, stories from your posts, mentions and photos tags, and posts by others.
+The Talking About This section shows you demographics of the people who have created stories around your Facebook Page.
+Beneath the demographics data are the graphs showing how people are engaging with your page including page likes, stories from your posts, mentions and photos tags, and posts by others.